 St. James Gold Corp.
-Is Pleased To Announce Updated Resource On The Florin Gold Project, Yukon, With An Inferred Resource Of 2,474,000 oz Of Gold
+Is Pleased to Announce Updated Resource on the Florin Gold Project, Yukon, With an Inferred Resource of 2,474,000 Oz of Gold

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerDow geht nach Rekordhoch höher in den Feierabend -- ATX verabschiedet sich wenig bewegt ins Wochenende -- DAX letztlich im Plus -- Asiens Börsen schließen mit unterschiedlichen Vorzeichen
+Börse aktuell - Live TickerDow Jones rutscht ins Minus -- ATX an Nulllinie -- DAX fällt zurück -- Asiens Börsen letztlich mit Verlusten

-Der heimische Aktienmarkt tendierte am Freitag seitwärts.
-Der deutsche Leitindex konnte vor dem Wochenende moderate Gewinne verbuchen.
-Die US-Börsen konnten sich letztlich nach oben absetzen.
-An den asiatischen Märkten fanden die wichtigsten Indizes vor dem Wochenende keine einheitliche Richtung.
+Am Montag notieren der heimische Markt und der deutsche Leitindex nahe des Freitagsschluss.
+An der Wall Street geht es abwärts.
+Zum Wochenstart präsentierten sich die Börsen in Asien in Rot.